LanetNetwork/dnsbalancer/README.md

 Also, forwarder socket number is used in CRC64 calculation as well.
 These 5 values are sufficient to connect DNS requests and replies unambiguously.
 If, however, CRC64 hash collision happens, it is handled via simple linear list under separate lock.
-One may monitor hash table average load using stats served via HTTP (see below).

-Hash list average load is maximum hash collision domain size happened in hash table, averaged withing 1, 5 and 15 minutes.
-The lower value is, the better (1.00 is optimal but not achievable, higher values indicate lock contention, lower, on the contrary, shows that hash table is oversized).
-Try to keep hash table load average under 10.00.

 Configuration
 -------------